Arlen22/TiddlyServer/GETTINGSTARTED.md

 ## The History of TiddlyServer

-The inspiration for TiddlyServer came from some discussions between sevaral TiddlyWiki developers about a new version of Firefox that was to be released in the middle of 2017.
+The inspiration for TiddlyServer came from some discussions between several TiddlyWiki developers about a new version of Firefox that was to be released in the middle of 2017.
 It was a massively rewrite and no longer had some of the features that we needed to be able to save TiddlyWiki files in Firefox.

 I had worked with NodeJS and Apache servers for a few years already and so I got the idea to create a file server that would let you load your wikis from various places on your computer and edit and save them in any browser, not just Firefox.